(5 minute read; 1027 words)

 Wisdom from Deuteronomy 29:29

-“The secret things belong to Yahweh our God, but the things revealed belong to us and to our sons forever, that we may do all the words of this law.“
+“The secret things belong to the Lord our God, but the things which are revealed and disclosed belong to us and to our children forever, so that we may do all of the words of this law.“ (Deuteronomy 29:29)

 God has revealed all that could be disclosed from His infinite mind.
 What He has unveiled stands sufficient for salvation, maturation in the faith, and glorifying God by obedience to His Word.